jowayn/Resale-HDB-Price-Predictor/README.md

 GridSearchCV with 5-Fold Cross Validation was used to tune the hyperparameters in this model.
 The optimal parameters found are:
 {'learning_rate': 0.2 'max_depth': 6 'n_estimators': 500}
+After obtaining the best parameters, the model was retrained with the entire dataset to produce this tool.

 ## Model Metrics